All About Water - Water Quality, Water Filter, Water Resources and Issues

 What are the Causes of Turbidity in Water?

-Turbidity in water is mainly caused by human activities in certain industries, such as mining and agriculture, which cause particles to move and mix with water.
+Turbidity in water is mainly caused by human activities in certain industries, such as mining and agriculture, which move particles into the water and mix them with water.
 Those can be mud, sand, or other waste materials in the changing environment.
 However, a certain particle is a natural flora of water, especially seen in seawater and oceans, and can be found in freshwater.
 This particle is known as phytoplankton.
-Phytoplankton is a certain tiny plant that wanders or drifts to different bodies of water.
+Phytoplankton is a type of tiny plant that drifts or floats through different bodies of water.
 This plankton is so small that it can only be seen using a microscope.
-Phytoplankton varies in shape...
+Phytoplankton varies...

 Read more →